-Nurse-call systems are provided to residents if they are able to use the system.
+Nurse-call systems are provided to residents if they can use the system.
 Those who are unable to use a nurse-call system are regularly monitored by care staff.

 Cleaning

 All spills are cleaned promptly by an appropriately trained staff member, ensuring safety gear is worn while doing so.